-- (i) For issuers who are classified as bankrupt obligors, effectively bankrupt obligors, and borrowers with a high probability of becoming insolvent: where the fair value is lower than the amortized cost or acquisition cost. - (ii) For issuers who are classified as borrowers under close watch or issuers who are not rated: where the fair value declined by 30% or more compared to the amortized cost or acquisition cost. - (iii) Other: where the fair value declined by 50% or more compared to the amortized cost or acquisition cost.
+- (i) For issuers who are classified as bankrupt obligors, effectively bankrupt obligors, and borrowers with a high probability of becoming insolvent: where the fair value is lower than the amortized cost or acquisition cost. - (ii) For issuers who are classified as borrowers under close watch: where the fair value declined by 30% or more compared to the amortized cost or acquisition cost. - (iii) Other: where the fair value declined by 50% or more compared to the amortized cost or acquisition cost.